turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 - [Lambda](#lambda)
 - [ECS](#ecs)

-Throughout this post I will use a machine learning inferennce service as an example application, but the concepts are generalizable to other containerized applications.
+Throughout this post I will use a machine learning inference service as an example application, but the concepts are generalizable to other containerized applications.
 The inference service in this example provides movie recommendations for users over HTTP(S).
 An example request to the service looks like:

 ```
 curl https://<PATH.TO.HOST>/recommend/<USER_ID>